opendatabio/opendatabio/resources/docs/en/Trait-Objects.md

   * **Color** - for any color value, specified by the hexadecimal color code, allowing renderizations of the actual color.
   * **Link** - this is a special trait type in OpenDataBio to link to database object.
 Currently, only link to [Taxons](core_objects#taxons) and [Voucher](core_objects#vouchers) are  allowed as a link type traits.
 Use ex:  if you want to store species counts conducted in a [location](core_objects#location), you may create a Taxon link type or a Voucher link type if the taxon has vouchers.
 A measurement for such trait will have an optional `value` field to store the counts.
 This trait type  may also be used to specify the host of a parasite, or the number of predator insects.
   * **Spectral** - this is designed to accomodate Spectral data, composed of multiple absorbance or reflectance values for different wavenumbers.
-  * **GenBank** - this stores [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) accessions numbers allowing to retrieve molecular data linked to plants or vouchers stored in the database through the [GenBank API Service](https://www.ncbi.nlm.nih.gov/home/develop/api/). **NOT YET IMPLEMENTED**
+  * **GenBank** - this stores [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) accessions numbers allowing to retrieve molecular data linked to individuals or vouchers stored in the database through the [GenBank API Service](https://www.ncbi.nlm.nih.gov/home/develop/api/). **NOT YET IMPLEMENTED**
 * The Traits table contains fields that allow measurement value validation, depending on trait type:
   * `range_max` and `range_min` - if defined for Quantitative traits, measurements will have to fit the specified range;
   * `value_length` - mandatory for Spectral Traits only, validate the length (number of values) of a spectral measurement;